 Coral Bells prefer to be planted in locations with fertile, moist, well-drained soil.
 They particularly do not perform well in locations with poor drainage during the winter months.
 Most Heuchera cultivars will grow more vigorously and have the best leaf coloration when planted in locations with partial shade, particularly in the afternoon.
 Purple-leafed cultivars can tolerate more direct sun; generally, the darker the purple coloration, the more exposure to sun they can tolerate.
 Conversely, the amber and gold-leafed cultivars are less sun-tolerant; the more yellow the leaf coloration, the less tolerant to the sun they are.
 Most cultivars will usually survive in locations with full sun or full shade, but they will be smaller and not look as lively.

 Coral Bells are generally hardy throughout Zones 4 to 9.
 However, several cultivars are hardy to Zone 3, and a few can tolerate the heat and humidity of Zone 11.

 They are generally considered easy to grow and require little routine maintenance.
-To encourage continuous flowering or repeat bloom, deadhead the spent flower spikes as needed.
+Deadhead the spent flower spikes as needed to encourage continuous flowering or repeat bloom.
 Mulching during the summer months will help keep the soil moist and prevent heat injury to the shallow root system.
 Coral Bells can be divided every 3 to 4 years if they lose vigor or when the crown gets too large.

 Pests and Diseases

 Generally, Coral Bells can be grown without any insect or disease problems.
 Bacterial and fungal leaf spots, Botrytis, Japanese beetles, powdery mildew, and strawberry root weevils may occasionally, but not usually, become problematic.
-Some cultivars may get leaf scorch when they are planted in hot, full sun.
+Some cultivars may get leaf scorch when planted in hot, full sun.
 Overly wet conditions during the winter months can lead to some plants rotting out.
 Where climates fluctuate, frost heaving (where the plants push themselves up out of the ground) can be a concern; mulching before winter may help prevent this problem.

 - Back to genus Heuchera